Steve Kinser: Background

-After Kinser's win on Saturday May 12, 2012 at the Williams Grove Speedway, Steve became the oldest driver ever to win a World of Outlaws main event at the age of 57, although this record would be broken in May of 2021 when Dave Blaney won the World Of Outlaws feature race at Sharon Speedway at age 58.
+After Kinser's win on Saturday May 12, 2012 at the Williams Grove Speedway, Steve became the oldest driver ever to win a World of Outlaws main event at the age of 57, although this record would be broken in May 2021 when Dave Blaney won the World Of Outlaws feature race at Sharon Speedway at age 58.

 World of Outlaws career

 He became a World of Outlaws driver in 1978.
 In 1987, he won 46 features, including 12 in a row, and 24 of the last 26 events.
 He has won the Knoxville Nationals a record 12 times, the Gold Cup Race of Champions 12 times, and the Kings Royal at Eldora 7 times.
 He won twenty WoO championships and 690 "A" features (including full-field preliminary night wins).
 He was inducted in the National Sprint Car Hall of Fame in 2005.
 He has been described as the best sprint racer ever by both columnists and even his rivals.
 In August 2016, Kinser retired from Sprint Car racing.